dmgeurts/getcert_vmware/README.md

 ```
 Usage: vmw_getcert [-hv] -c CERT_CN [OPTIONS] FQDN
 This script requests a certificate from FreeIPA using ipa-getcert and calls a partner
-script to deploy the certificate to a Palo Alto firewall or Panorama.
+script to deploy the certificate to a VMware appliance via REST API.

-    FQDN              Fully qualified name of the VMware appliance interface.
-Must be
+    FQDN              Fully qualified name of the VMware appliance web interface.
-                      reachable from this host on port TCP/443.
+                      Must be reachable from this host on port TCP/443.
     -c CERT_CN        REQUIRED.
 Common Name (Subject) of the certificate (must be a
                       FQDN).
 Will also present in the certificate as a SAN.